1 July 2026

 The Ardennes rewards choosing a base town first and a stay second.

 Durbuy markets itself as the smallest city in the world and leans into the charm: cobbles, restaurants, adventure parks nearby.
-It books out fastest, especially for groups, so decide early.
+The claim isn't marketing invention — Durbuy was granted city status in 1331 by John of Bohemia, then Count of Luxembourg, and has only a few hundred permanent residents in its historic core, on a bend of the Ourthe.
+It's about an hour and a half from Brussels by car, and it books out fastest, especially for groups, so decide early.

-La Roche-en-Ardenne sits in a river bend under a ruined castle and is the classic middle ground: central for activities, plenty of larger holiday homes in the hills around town.
+La Roche-en-Ardenne sits in a river bend under a ruined castle and is the classic middle ground: central for activities, plenty of larger holiday homes in the hills around town, and roughly an hour and a half from Brussels and about twenty-five minutes from Durbuy.

 Bouillon, further south along the Semois, feels wilder and quieter.
+Its fortified castle on a rock spur above the river is one of the largest in Belgium and the country's oldest surviving vestige of feudalism.
 Better for groups whose plan is hiking, canoeing and not seeing other people.

 Cabin, hotel or holiday farm?